Jeffrey Weissman: Career

 Weissman began his acting career in theatre, in 1972.
 He has worked in commercials, television shows, and feature films, and is probably best known for his portrayal of the role of George McFly in the two Back to the Future sequels, taking over the role from Crispin Glover, who declined to return from the first film.
 For the role, Weissman wore extremely heavy makeup to have him resemble Glover, and most of his scenes were shot with him either upside down or in the background.
 Glover eventually sued the producers for using his likeness without his permission.

 He has appeared in roles in feature films including Pale Rider and Twilight Zone: The Movie.
 He has also made guest appearances on television shows such as Saved by the Bell, The Man Show, Dallas, Max Headroom, Scarecrow and Mrs. King, Chip and Pepper's Cartoon Spectacular, and Divorce Court.
 His commercial credits include an interactive television commercial for Ameritech and a Christmas commercial for the grocery chain Publix.

 Weissman has performed ADR and looping on dozens of projects; Heathers, Loverboy, The Best Times, Crime of Innocence, Pale Rider, Hot Resort, and others.

 He has directed for Universal Studios in Japan, and he was artistic director of the ‘Flying Penguins’ improv comedy group, (helping to form the highly acclaimed Los Angeles Theater Sports, now in its 18th year).
 He has recently been teaching theater games to training teachers at Dominican College, commedia dell'arte & "The Business of Acting" at Sonoma State University, as well as "Kidprov" & "Teenprov" workshops & shows at various libraries in Marin County and South San Francisco.

 Weissman is also an avid activist for charity events, since the mid 1970s.

 Personal life

 Weissman met his wife Kimbell Jackson in 1972, while working in children's theatre, they married in 2004.
-The couple have two sons.
+The couple has two sons.